Blair-insitu/Blair-insitu.github.io/content/standardtrack/index.md

       subtitle: ''
       text: |-

-        There are two routes to submit you work to AUV2026.
-Journal track (deadline already past) and standard track.
-Papers accepted for either route can be presented at the conference.
+        AUV2026 has two tracks for submitting your contributions.
+Journal track (deadline already past) and standard track (submit abstracts via this page).
+Papers accepted via either route can be presented at the conference.

         | Situation | What to do |
         |-----------|------------|